Oloqq/crocheteer/docs/MultiParts.md

 - Rooted -> Locked
 - Limit of stuffing force has been adjusted from 1000.0 to 1.0
 - Introduced limit for link force (1.0)
+- Cylinder initializer was trivialized.
+  - Round counts are not taken into account anymore
+  - Round counting was complex and added massive cognitive load to Hook
+  - The initial shape was arbitrary either way
+- Tip for FO
+  - it was always dubious whether it is useful
+  - I see no way to distinguish in-round FO from the tip FO
+    - in-round FO is necesasry for multipart, even if it does not matter for the simulator, it does for the human reading
+  - @tip_from_fo=true restores building the tip
+    - saving for experiments, prolly gonna remove
+-